 Clicking in the table of contents takes you to the relevant page / section

 Opening the navigation pane in the “View” tab in Word will make it easier to navigate to individual sections.

+If you select “All Markup” on the Review tab, you will see tracked changes made since the 9/13 iteration (UASSC 18-007).
+There are also margin comments based on feedback received in conjunction with the 9/20 plenary meeting.

-Printing the document: Note: This is a 199 page document.
+Printing the document: Note: This is a 219 page document.
+If you want to print a “clean” copy, click the Review tab and select “No Markup.”

 Standardization Roadmap for Unmanned Aircraft Systems